corvus-ch/rabbitmq-cli-consumer/README.md

 ### Graceful shutdown

 The consumer handles the signal SIGTERM.
-When SIGTERM is received, the AMQP channel will be closed, preventing any new messages from being consumed.
+When SIGTERM is received, the AMQP channel will be canceled, preventing any new messages from being consumed.
 This allows to stop the consumer but let a currently running executable to finishing and acknowledgement of the message.